How to Make an Easy 5-Minute Green Onion and Sunflower Seed Pesto Sauce

-- One big bunch (about 1 lb) of green onions – trimmed to remove the white bottoms (you only want the less assertive greens here)
+- One big bunch (about 1 pound) of green onions trimmed to remove the white bottoms (you only want the less assertive greens here)

 - 1/4 cup of shelled sunflower seeds

-- ¼ - 1 cup of vegetable oil (or any mild tasting oil) Using less will result in a thicker pesto, one that can be formed as a garnish.
-Using more oil will result in a more sauce like pesto – a la traditional basil/pine nut pesto.
+- 1/4 to 1 cup of vegetable oil (or any mild tasting oil) Using less will result in a thicker pesto, one that can be formed as a garnish.
+Using more oil will result in a more sauce-like pesto—a la traditional basil/pine nut pesto.